The Portland Spy Ring: Espionage During the Cold War

 So What?

 Remarkably, the Portland Spy Ring was able to operate for many years without detection.
-Whilst the exact number of documents shared by the Portland Spy Ring to Soviet forces remains unknown, MI5 now estimates that the Portland Spy Ring illicitly shared in excess of 350 highly sensitive naval documents with the KGB.
+Whilst the exact number of documents shared by the Portland Spy Ring with Soviet forces remains unknown, MI5 now estimates that the Portland Spy Ring illicitly shared in excess of 350 highly sensitive naval documents with the KGB.

 Background